Wiki · Concept · Last reviewed June 25, 2026

 Definition

-HELM is a benchmark framework created by the Center for Research on Foundation Models at Stanford for evaluating language models in a standardized, reproducible, and transparent way.
-It is both a research paper and an open-source software framework used to run evaluations, inspect prompts and model completions, publish leaderboards, and compare models under common conditions.
+HELM is a benchmark framework created by the Center for Research on Foundation Models at Stanford for evaluating language models and related foundation models in a standardized, reproducible, and transparent way.
+It is both a research program and an open-source Python framework used to run evaluations, inspect prompts and model completions, publish leaderboards, and compare models under common conditions.

 The central idea is that model evaluation should be holistic.
 A language model is not only a machine that gets benchmark questions right or wrong.
-It is a general-purpose text system that may be used for question answering, summarization, reasoning, dialogue, content generation, coding, disinformation, and domain work.
-Evaluation therefore has to ask about accuracy, calibration, robustness, fairness, bias, toxicity, efficiency, and task-specific risks together.
+It is a general-purpose system that may be used for question answering, summarization, reasoning, dialogue, content generation, coding, disinformation, domain work, or as a component inside a tool-using agent.
+Evaluation therefore has to ask about accuracy, calibration, robustness, fairness, bias, toxicity, efficiency, format-following, and task-specific risks together.

 Origin